ndiayesamba1996/restyled.io/Adding-a-Restyler.md

 # We'll build to a conventionally-named image and tag it with a made-up version
 image: restyled/restyler-bananas:v0.0.1

-# The command to run is our banana script
+# The command to run is our banana script.
+If there were arguments that must
+# always be passed for things to function (e.g. --inplace), they would be
+# included here (that's why it's an Array).
 command:
 - bananas

-# It requires no arguments to make sure it works in-place
+# We won't default any additional arguments.
+This is more for end-users, but
+# the "schema" is the same as what they'll configure in this regard, so we
+# have to do something here.
 arguments: []

 # We can (apparently) fix up any kind of file!